-We publish our Gender Pay Gap figures for this year (2022-2023).
+We publish our Gender Pay Gap figures for this year (2023-2024).
 Last year we reflected on the economic recovery the tourism industry has experienced since the pandemic and the rise of a new normal for our operating environment.
-We are still adapting to this new normal but with success in increasing our headcount and performing in an uncertain environment.
+We are learning to thrive in this new normal with success in increasing our headcount and performing in an uncertain environment.